Men's European Volleyball Championship: History

 Soviet domination was ceased in 1989 when Italy under leadership of Argentinian coach Julio Velasco unprecedentally won their first ever official tournament.
 Soviet team surprisingly failed to even reach podium after losing to Sweden (hosts) in semifinals and to Netherlands in a bronze-medal match.
 However, in 1991, in their last participation at the competition, Soviet Union won European title for the 12th time after 3–0 victories over a Netherlands in semifinals and Italy in the final match.
 Vyacheslav Platonov won European title as head coach for the record sixth time.

 Following the Soviet Union's dissolution in December 1991, Italy led by such players as Andrea Gardini, Andrea Giani, Paolo Tofoli and Lorenzo Bernardi became indisputably the best team not only in Europe but also in the world.
 They won three World Championships in a row (1990, 1994, 1998) and also dominated at European Championships by winning five of the next seven tournaments (from 1993 to 2005).
 However, ironically they never managed to win Olympic gold.
-Netherlands who became Olympic Champion in 1996 also managed to win their maiden European title at the home tournament next year.
+Netherlands who became Olympic Champion in 1996 also won their maiden European title at the home tournament next year.
 FR Yugoslavia who won Olympic gold in 2000 also became European Champion for the first time at the next-year tournament.

-After victory in 2005, the period of Italy's dominance came to end, and more national teams were managed to win their maiden European title.
-The next tournament was surprisingly won by Spain who managed to beat home favorites – Russia – in a closest 5th-set tie-breaker.
+After victory in 2005, the period of Italy's dominance came to end, and more national teams won their maiden European titles.
+The next tournament was surprisingly won by Spain who beat home favorites – Russia – in a closest 5th-set tie-breaker.
 In 2009, Poland became European Champion for the first time.
 The next tournament was won by Serbia for the first time since dissolution of the Serbia and Montenegro (the country which was previously known as FR Yugoslavia).
-In 2013, Russia (who became Olympic Champion in 2012) finally managed to win their first European title since the Soviet Union's dissolution.
+In 2013, Russia (who became Olympic Champion in 2012) finally won their first European title since the Soviet Union's dissolution.
 The next edition was successful for France who also won their maiden European gold.